sporniket/javabeans/README.md

 ## 1. What is **Sporniket-Javabeans**, and when to use it ?
 **Sporniket-Javabeans** is a project to generate Javabeans from a tree of Java POJO structures.
 The generated tree of Javabeans replicates the POJO tree, supports generics.
 Additionnally, a fluent builder class is generated for each non abstract generated Javabeans.

+**Sporniket-Javabeans** also provides a plugin to perform reverse engineering of an existing class hierarchy of Javabeans for the sake of helping as much as possible to migrate an existing project.

 *Before Septembre 2017, it WAS a project to generate Javabeans from a XML model.
 Interested people may checkout the v15.04.00 or v15.04.01 and fork from there.*